 Note: The precedence depends on the order the selectors are added to Oxygen, not the element itself because the selectors have the same specificity, the last-printed rule in the CSS file takes precedence.

-Unfortunately, this makes it a get a little weird when working with breakpoints because you would assume the smaller breakpoint would take over, but it doesn't because the order of the rules is wrong.
+Unfortunately, this makes it get a little weird when working with breakpoints because you would assume the smaller breakpoint would take over, but it doesn't because the order of the rules is wrong.

 To fix it, I would suggest making sure any mobile-specific rules are lower in the selector's list than their desktop counterparts.